Heal Traumatic Memories & Find Lasting Peace

 Here's how it works in a simplified way:

-During an EMDR session, you'll focus on a specific distressing memory while I guide you through a set of bilateral (side-to-side) eye or audio stimulations.
+During an EMDR session, you'll focus on a distressing memory while I guide you through a set of bilateral (side-to-side) eye or audio stimulations.
 This can be done online and in-person.

 Through this set up, your brain reprocess the memory, moving it from a "stuck" and painful state to a more resolved and peaceful place.